 At ACA we bring in knowledgeable members of the community as well as individuals who are leaders in the field of education.
 Throughout the school year, we provide opportunities for our staff to learn from experts in the field of education.
 The purpose of the visit is to educate the staff on the new practices in education and to enhance the current practices of our teachers.

 The main difference between seminars and workshops is that seminars are usually more academic and less hands-on than workshops.
-Seminars are events that are mostly geared towards educational topics and usually feature one or more experts on the subject matter.
+Seminars are events that are mostly geared towards educational topics and usually feature one or more subject matter experts.
 On the other hand, workshops are generally less formal and require more attendee participation than seminars.
 The main thrust of workshops is for the participants to gain new skills during the event under the guidance of the instructor.